 How to Focus When Studying at Home

-Studying at home?
-Whether it's your phone, social media, or the noise of your family in your house, you need to stay focused!
+Studying or learning at home?
+Whether it's your phone, social media, or the noise of your family in your house, it can be hard to stay focused - but it's also essential to academic success!
 Whatever it is that’s distracting you, we’ve compiled a few tips on how to focus on studying while at home.

 Set up a study space at home.